 Life assurance is designed to pay out a cash sum if you die during your chosen period of cover, which is a maximum of 40 years.

-The Over 50s Plans, however, are designed to cover you until you die no matter when death occurs, providing you have held the plan for more than one year.
+The Over 50s Life Insurance Plans, however, are designed to cover you until you die no matter when death occurs, providing you have held the plan for more than one year.

 The main differences difference between the two types of plan is the age criteria and eligibility.
 You can apply for life assurance from age 18, but life insurance is underwritten so during the application process we will ask questions about your medical history, occupation and lifestyle.
-To apply for our Over 50s Life Insurance Plans you must be aged 50-80 when you apply.
-Our Over 50s plans are not underwritten so you won't be asked any medical or health questions.
+To apply for our Over 50s Life Insurance Plans you must be aged 50-80 and a UK resident when you apply.
+Our Over 50s Life Insurance Plans are not underwritten so you won't be asked any medical or health questions.

 There are other important factors that you need to be aware of on both types of plan, so please read all the information available: